belbert/VCVTB/The Book of VCVTB.md

 The behaviour model is a model that generates EnergyPlus compatible user behaviour schedules for multizone airflow network based IAQ simulations.
 It additionally generates a list of household appliances and their performance labels.
 It is based on the semi-probabilistic behaviour model of Aerts [1].
 It includes activity related sensible heat rates and moisture generation rates based on Pallin [7] and it includes metabolic sensible and latent heat gain rates and carbon dioxide generation rates for building occupants based on Persily [2].
 The activity of users is derived semi-probabilistically based on time-use surveys.
 Depending on the activity, a location, used devices and a metabolism are simulated for every occupant.

-The output of the behaviour module is a number of .idf files containing schedules for presence, equipment, activity, heat, moisture and carbon dioxide + a Heatproduction.csv file, i.e. a .csv file containing the appliances of a specific family including their energy rating.
+The output of the behaviour module is a number of .idf files containing schedules for presence, equipment, activity, heat, moisture and carbon dioxide + a Heatproduction.csv file and a .csv file containing the appliances of a specific family, including their energy rating.

-The CombineSchedules.py script combines the seperate idfs for presence, equipment, activity, heat, moisture, carbon dioxide
+The CombineSchedules.py script combines the seperate idfs for presence, equipment, activity, heat, moisture, carbon dioxide to a single .idf input.

 The ResampleHeatProduction.py script can be used to resample the 10 minute people data from the people model to 1 minute output data for the postprocessing modules.
 This approach is faster than using the Octave model to generate output data at minute level.
 The input of this module is a HeatProduction.csv file for a family.
 The result is a HeatProduction-resampled.csv file.